cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 ###### dummy

-The sort syntax is a basic array of field name and direction pairs.
-It looks like this:

 ```json
 [{"fieldName1": "desc"}, {"fieldName2": "desc" }]
 ```

+The sort syntax is a basic array of field name and direction pairs.
+It looks like this:

 ###### dummy

-Here is a query using sorting:

 ```json
 {